mattwach/matrix_clock/README.md

 ![matrix clock](images/matrix_clock3.jpg)

-The firware also support different hardware configurations (different LED and clock hardware), included is a 8x8 "dotstar" model which I used originally:
+The firware also support different hardware configurations (different LED and clock hardware), included with the project is a 8x8 "dotstar" model which I used originally:

 ![matrix clock](images/ds8x8/matrix_clock.jpg)

-This document focuses on the 62x32-based model, which I prefer.
+This document focuses on the newer 62x32-based model, which I prefer.
 If you want to learn more details on the 8x8 build, I have a separate document for it [here](README_dotstar_8x8.md).

-In the upcoming sections, I explain how to build the clock.
+In the upcoming sections, I explain how I built the clock.
 I also explain how to modify the design in different ways.

 # Parts List

-Here are the parts I used to build the 64x32 version.
-You can of course modify the design to use different ones:
+Here are the parts I used.
+You can of course modify the design to use different ones.
+Prices are "at time of writing":

    * Microcontroller: [Raspberry PI Pico ($4)](https://www.adafruit.com/product/4864)
    * [LED Matrix 62x32: ($30)](https://www.amazon.com/waveshare-Displaying-Animation-Adjustable-Brightness/dp/B0B3W1PFY6)